Special Educational Needs

 At Newall Green we believe that teaching pupils with SEND is a whole-school responsibility.
 The core of the teachers’ work involves a continuous cycle of planning, teaching, and assessing, considering the differences in pupils’ abilities, aptitudes, and interests.
 Some pupils may need increased levels of provision and support; the school will intervene by referring to our school’s graduated response wave chart.

 When a member of staff has a concern over a child’s learning or behaviour, s/he will monitor the child’s progress while implementing Quality First Teaching techniques and class-based interventions.
-If after that there are still concerns, the class teacher will discuss the child with both parents and the SENDCo.
+If after that there are still concerns, the class teacher will discuss the child with both parents and the SENDCo and complete an initial concerns form.

 Education, Health and Care Plans